The Learning in Retirement Program has gone virtual!

 The Learning in Retirement Program began in 2000, continues to offer free courses for retirees from UC Berkeley, UC Office of the President and Lawrence Berkeley National Laboratory, and their guests.
 LIR offers courses in a variety of subject fields, including natural sciences, social sciences, the humanities and the arts.

-If you are interested in learning about the history of LIR, download the LIR history document (in pdf).
+If you are interested in learning about the history of Learning in Retirement, download or view here.

 Learning in Retirement Committee